ocuil/ibmmq-monitoring-agent/README.md

 ```

-# Build the binary
+#### :four: build the binary

 ```bash
 #inside the project folder
 env GOOS=linux GOARCH=amd64 go build -mod=vendor ./...
 ```

 ---
----
-# Install IBM MQ to create lab env and play
+## :large_blue_diamond: Install IBM MQ Server to deploy a full lab env and play
-__I will work to improve the documentation__

-_first_ you have to delete `/opt/mqm` if you (like me) are recycling the machine, thats because the IBM MQ install process would like to use that folder, possible its can be change but I have no experience with it software so I'll try to keep all closer to the default.
+_first_ you have to delete `/opt/mqm` if you (like me) are recycling the machine, thats because the IBM MQ install process would like to use that folder, possible its can be change but I have no experience with this software so I'll try to keep all closer to the default.

 - Before you have to download the software from the IBM offical portal, you can register or use your IBM ID to get a Trial version.

-__As I write before, the lab is base on Ubuntu so I use the Ubuntu compatible packages to do this__

-- The order to install packages trought `dpkg` in the official site of IBM are not really ready, because put the `ibmmq-serve` installed step before `ibmmq-gskit`, and its his dependency
 - You can use the `apt` if you want, it is explained by IBM in his documentation too

 ```bash